Dry January or T-Break January? How to live your healthiest life in the first month of the year!

 Dry January’s Impact

-As Dry January has become more and more popular over the last several years, there has been a steady increase in the number of people willing to commit to this 31 day journey.
+As Dry January has become more and more popular, there has been a steady increase in the number of people willing to commit to this 31-day journey.
 Whether it’s to live a healthier lifestyle, save money, or another reason, the data is clear: those who participate in Dry January love the results!

 As per the Alcohol Change UK’s website, a survey conducted in 2019 of 6,000 participants found that 86% had saved money, 81% felt more in control of their drinking, 70% were sleeping better, 67% had better concentration, 66% had more energy, 65% had generally better health and 54% had lost weight.
 Wow!